-- EID-prefix: 4 bytes if an IPv4 address-family, 16 bytes if an IPv6 address-family.
+EID-prefix: 4 octets if an IPv4 address-family, 16 octets if an IPv6 address-family.
 When a Map-Request is sent by an ITR because a data packet is received for a destination where there is no mapping entry, the EID-prefix is set to the destination IP address of the data packet.
 And the 'EID mask-len' is set to 32 or 128 for IPv4 or IPv6, respectively.
-When an xTR wants to query a site about the status of a mapping it already has cached, the EIDprefix used in the Map-Request has the same mask-length as the EID-prefix returned from the site when it sent a Map-Reply message. - Map-Reply Record: When the M bit is set, this field is the size of a single "Record" in the Map-Reply format.
+When an xTR wants to query a site about the status of a mapping it already has cached, the EIDprefix used in the Map-Request has the same mask-length as the EID-prefix returned from the site when it sent a Map-Reply message.

+Map-Reply Record: When the M bit is set, this field is the size of a single "Record" in the Map-Reply format.
 This Map-Reply record contains the EID-to-RLOC mapping entry associated with the Source EID.
-This allows the ETR which will receive this Map-Request to cache the data if it chooses to do so. - Mapping Protocol Data: This field is optional and present when the UDP length indicates there is enough space in the packet to include it.
+This allows the ETR which will receive this Map-Request to cache the data if it chooses to do so.